Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Function Approximation Case

 where we use $\mathbf{w}$ to parameterize the function $f$ in the distributional loss $\mathcal{L}_\mathbf{w}$, and the target probability $p_i$ is the cumulative probability increment of target distribution $\mathfrak{T} Z_{\mathbf{w}}$ within the $i$-th bin.
-Detailed derivation about the simplification of the histogram distributional loss is given in Appendix~\ref{appendix:lipschitz}.
+Detailed derivation about the simplification of categorical distributional loss is in Appendix~\ref{appendix:lipschitz}.